 It’s All or Nothing

 Just because you’re leaving a job doesn’t mean you have to start from scratch.
-Your degree, your knowledge and your experience reflect your work ethic and value as an employee even if you’re planning to switch fields or industries.
+Your degree, knowledge, and experience reflect your work ethic and value as an employee even if you’re planning to switch fields or industries.

 “Instead of making a full-blown change, consider getting your feet wet first,” says career coach Michelle Riklan.
 “Can you volunteer part-time doing something new?
 Turn a hobby into a small business?”
 Starting small can lead to big possibilities.